syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/list-box/selection.md

 To select multiple items, use the SHIFT, CTRL, and arrow keys to make selections.

-> By default, the selection mode is set as `Multiple`.
+N> By default, the selection mode is set as `Multiple`.

 {% if page.publishingplatform == "aspnet-core" %}